LukaszRuminski/ephemeral/README.md

 ### Adjusting pipelines templates
 Top level configuration
 - `azure-pipelines/sit.yml`
-    - `<domain> - application - prod`  - recomended name of the Azure Variable Group which is the set of variables needed to run your website, where `<domain>` is domain of you application e.g. "aceteam.tech - application - prod".
+    - `<domain> - application - prod`  - recommended name of the Azure Variable Group which is the set of variables needed to run your website, where `<domain>` is domain of you application e.g. "aceteam.tech - application - prod".
     - `<azure subscription>` - Indicates the place where you SIT webapp is located.
 In this cate it is the same as your Azure Resource Group e.g. "AZ-RG-CS-MW-ACE-NA-NonProd-01".
     - `<azure app service>` - Azure App Service name (Web App) e.g. "sit-aceteam-tech-en-us" -`azure-pipelines/prod.yml`.